techouse/termania-api/README.md

-# :books: Termania.net API - Python Client :snake:
+# Termania.net API - Python Client

 A Python wrapper for the Termania.net REST API.
 Easily interact with the Termania.net REST API using this library.